 - The sky was particularly clear today in Springdale, so you could see the contrails of flights passing overhead.

 - Stream at Temple of Sinawava.
 You can walk upstream into the canyon.

 - Upcanyon path along canyon wall at Temple of Sinawava

 - Friendly squirrel that has apparently learned to pan-handle, but not advanced to a squeegee yet

 - FREE shuttle

 Panonama of Zion National Park near Canyon Junction(?).

 You pass Red Canyon on way to Bryce on Scenic Byway 12, which if you continue, leads to Capital Reef National Park.
 I did not continue on Scenic Byway 12.

 Bryce National Park

 Also entrance fee of $30/vehicle for 7days.
-Att has 4g in Bryce.
+AT&T has 4G in Bryce NP Visitor Center.
 There is a town outside Bryce Canyon National Park, but it doesn’t seem as developed as Springdale.
 Perhaps the tourist crowd is slightly more transient (just to see the sight and not camping or hiking, or staying in the town).
 (4/5 rating for tourists)